xexex98/xexex98/README.md

-- 🇳 I'm a self-taught passionate FrontEnd developer.
+- Hi 👋, I'm a self-taught passionate FrontEnd developer.

 **About me**